SoyeongYang/Computer-Vision/README.md

 4. The average color of each pixel corresponds to one hue.
 5. Continue to stack the hue corresponding to each color.
 Then color histograms are complete.

+**How to calculate whether color histogras are similar between two pictures**